-The Web Engagement Monitoring Agent DSL Reference lists all the DSL elements that you can use to define Business Events in the Monitoring Agent Component.
-For details about implementation, read Creating Business Events.
+The monitoring rules for each Genesys Web Engagement application you create are defined in a domain specific language (DSL).
 The DSL specifies the document elements to monitor, the events to send to the Frontend Server, and the data to include with those events.
+For details about how these events are structured, see Events Structure.